 We want to invite all teachers and students who are interested in this topic to develop areas of application with 3D technologies, to foster new learning methods that they can assess themselves.

 About the authors

-Miguel de Jesús Ramírez Cadena (firstname.lastname@example.org) is a Full-Time Professor at the School of Engineering and Science, Department of Mechatronics of Tecnológico de Monterrey, Mexico City Campus.
+Miguel de Jesús Ramírez Cadena (firstname.lastname@example.org) is a Full-Time Professor at the School of Engineering and Sciences, Department of Mechatronics of Tecnológico de Monterrey, Mexico City Campus.